alphaseegurke/MarcMenu/README.md

 ## Description

-**MarcMenu** is a powerful yet easy-to-use DLL injector with a user-friendly interface built with [ImGui](https://github.com/ocornut/imgui).
+**MarcMenu** is a powerful yet easy-to-use DLL injector with a user-friendly interface.
 The app allows injecting DLLs into Windows processes and offers advanced features such as logging, process management and debugging.

 ⚠ **Note:** This application is intended for educational purposes only.
 Use for illegal or unauthorized activities is prohibited.